 Day 11: Transfer to the airport for our return flight to the USA.

-COST (per person, double occupancy) includes all hotels; most meals (as listed in the itinerary); two internal flights in economy (Berlin to Copenhagen, Copenhagen to Edinburgh); gratuities to guides and drivers; ground transportation; and entry fees.
-Prices are based upon the Euro at 1.28 and the pound not over 1.42.
+$10,895.00 (per person, double occupancy) includes all hotels; most meals (as listed in the itinerary); two internal flights in economy (Berlin to Copenhagen, Copenhagen to Edinburgh); gratuities to guides and drivers; ground transportation; and entry fees.
+Prices are based upon the Euro not exceeding 1.28 and the pound not more than 1.42.
 If a fluctuation raises these currencies, the final price may go up.

 Cost does not include: International flights to Hannover, Germany and from Glasgow, Scotland; a separate donation check of $150.00 per person to a designated donation project; meals other than those listed in the itinerary; food, alcoholic and other beverages not on set menus; passport and visa fees; airport fees and taxes; excess baggage charges; email, telephone, and fax charges; laundry or other items of a personal nature.